 St. George

 Named after the St. George's chess club in London who patronized this style for play in their club activities, this style has lasted well into the 20th.
 Most turners or manufacturers in 19th C England produced chessmen in this style, so there are plenty about in all kinds of variations, materials and qualities.
-St. George also seems to have been made in local variations in Germany, and possibly in France.
+St. George variations were also made in Germany and possibly even in France.

 Jaques Playing set